FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting

 \subsection{Evaluation}

-Figure~\ref{fig:rolling_evaluation} illustrates the rolling evaluation scheme applied uniformly across all datasets and model types.
-Each dataset is split into a training/fine-tuning block of dataset-dependent length and a fixed evaluation block, on which all models are evaluated under identical conditions.
-In the following, we first introduce the forecasting error metric and the Forecastability Index, then describe the benchmark configuration along three key dimensions, and finally detail the training and evaluation procedure.
+Figure~\ref{fig:rolling_evaluation} illustrates the rolling evaluation scheme applied uniformly across all datasets and model types: each dataset is split into a training/fine-tuning block of dataset-dependent length and a fixed evaluation block, on which all models are evaluated under identical conditions.
+All metrics are computed on each evaluation window and aggregated across windows.

 We evaluate the forecasting performance using the Normalized Root Mean Squared Error (NRMSE), a standard metric in energy forecasting that enables comparison across time series with different scales and units.
 Using the mean absolute value of the observations \(\overline{|y|}\) defined as